jnodes/shenbury-ai/METADAO-ICO-SUBMISSION.md

 ## Technology Platform

-The launch is backed by our proprietary AI technology stack, including the "Dynasty X" AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
+The launch is backed by our proprietary AI technology stack, including the Shenbury AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
 This technology represents years of research and development in autonomous AI systems for asset verification.

 ## Team